 So, let’s look at the original’s co-headliners:

 - As in most of his performances, especially capers, Oscar winner (not for this one) Sinatra is smooth, assured and confident.
 It’s easy to see he’s the center of this guy universe and delivers sharp work in a film that would have been all too easy to mail it in.
 Sinatra had another good caper film in the 1960s (“Assault on a Queen” – click here for my review) but also did drama such as his Oscar winning turn in “From Here to Eternity” and cop fare such as “The First Deadly Sin” (one of the first “police procedural” movies and a dramatic turn a cut above his usual effort) and as “Tony Rome” (click here for my review) and its sequel, “Lady in Cement.”
 His songs were used in more than 300 films and TV shows.
 Sinatra received an honorary Oscar and an Oscar was presented for humanitarian work.
 He died in 1998 at 82 of cancer and heart and kidney ailments.

-- The best singer here is Golden Globe nominee (not for this one) Davis – sorry, “Old Blue Eyes” and Dean-o.
-He’s got the voice and he’s got the moves and his acting is right up there with the rest of the “Rat Pack.”
+- The best singer here is Golden Globe nominee (not for this one) Sammy Davis Jr.!
+Sorry, “Old Blue Eyes” and Dean-o.
+Sammy’s got the voice and he’s got the moves and his acting is right up there with the rest of the “Rat Pack.”
 Davis is earnest and makes the most out of every moment of his screen time.
-He was in “Porgy and Bess” and “Robin and the 7 Hoods” as well as the classic TV “All in the Family” episode where he kisses “Archie.”
+He was in “Porgy and Bess” and “Robin and the 7 Hoods” as well as the classic TV “All in the Family” episode where he kisses “Archie Bunker.”
 He was nominated for a TV variety show and he died at 64 in 1990 of complications from throat cancer.